 Assignments, on the other hand, transfer the mortgage (or deed of trust) and are typically recorded in the land records.

 The Produce the Note Defense

 The issue of standing is complicated -- and the law varies between states.
-In some courts, the foreclosing party must establish that it holds the note or is acting as the note holder’s authorized representative in order to foreclose.
+In some courts, the foreclosing party must establish that it holds the note or is acting as the note holder’s authorized representative to foreclose.
 When it comes to assignments of mortgages (or deeds of trust), many courts follow the general rule that the mortgage follows the note.
-This means that when the foreclosing party has the right to enforce the note, a recorded assignment of the mortgage might not be needed.
+When the foreclosing party has the right to enforce the note, a recorded assignment of the mortgage might not be needed.
 However, in other states, there must be a valid assignment of the mortgage (or deed of trust), or else the foreclosure can't go forward.

 Why Standing is Important

-If you have reason to believe that the party that is foreclosing on your home is not the actual owner of loan (and does not have the right to foreclose) and you do not challenge it, the court will not examine this issue.
-Or in the case of a nonjudicial foreclosure, the foreclosure will simply proceed.
+If you have reason to believe that the party that is foreclosing on your home is not the actual owner of the loan (and does not have the right to foreclose), and you do not challenge it, the court will not examine this issue.
+Or in the case of a nonjudicial foreclosure, the foreclosure will proceed.

 Judicial foreclosure.
 In a judicial foreclosure, the bank files a lawsuit in state court.
 You will receive a foreclosure complaint, petition, or similar document, along with a summons.
 In this type of foreclosure, you can raise the issue of standing as part of that lawsuit.
 (To learn more, read our article How to Fight a Foreclosure in Court: Judicial Foreclosure.)

 Nonjudicial foreclosure.
 With a nonjudicial foreclosure, the bank can foreclose without going to court.
 This means that you'll need to file your lawsuit to bring up this issue.
 (To learn more, read our article How to Fight a Foreclosure in Court: Nonjudicial Foreclosure.)